Revised July 1, 2020

-Our Mission: Voyager Youth Program seeks to inspire Ouray County's youth to achieve healthy lives through our prevention education programs and enrichment activities with a purpose.
-We work in partnership with local schools and the larger community to create an environment in which youth will thrive.
+Mission: Voyager Youth Program seeks to inspire Ouray County's youth to achieve healthy lives through prevention education programs and enrichment activities with a purpose.

 A group of volunteers quickly evolved into a 501(C)3 nonprofit dedicated to developing a wide range of enrichment and prevention educations programs that help youth to achieve healthy lives.
 The organization's title described the scope and approach to prevention work: the Ouray County Schools Community Resource Consortium.
 You can probably guess, with an official name like that, why we do business as Voyager!

 Today, all our enrichment and prevention education programs remain focused on the same vision while aligning with the newest research.
 We make sure to do only what has proven to work in helping kids avoid risk behaviors.
 Our emphasis on substance-abuse prevention comes out of more than a decade of strong data.
 Every two years, Voyager administers Healthy Kids Colorado Survey, a state version of the Center for Disease Control's national risk-behavior assessment tool.
 We know that youth in Ouray County live healthy lives in many ways, but for complex reasons, continue to experiment with alcohol, tobacco, and other drugs at high levels.
 Voyager's efforts are aimed squarely at these behaviors.
 Through a combination of grants and private donations, we manage to keep our program costs minimal to schools and families.

 We work in partnership with schools and the community to create an environment in which youth will succeed.
 With a Positive Youth Development approach, we build youth’s strengths and provide opportunities that will help them achieve goals and transition to adulthood in a productive, healthy manner.
 Our primary goals are to:

 1. Implement experiential and leadership activities that develop physical and emotional wellness.